Involuntary Manslaughter Overview

 Activities that are entirely legal can also result in involuntary manslaughter charges when carried out irresponsibly or recklessly.
-For example, if the operator of a dangerous carnival ride recklessly fails to ensure that all passengers are strapped in and people die as a result, a prosecutor may decide to bring involuntary manslaughter charges against the operator.
+For example, if the operator of a dangerous carnival ride recklessly fails to ensure that all passengers are strapped in and people die as a result, the operator could face penalties for involuntary manslaughter.

 Manslaughter versus Murder

 As noted above, involuntary manslaughter is the unintentional killing of another human.
 This differs from first or second degree murder in that the killing is accidental -- resulting from recklessness, criminal negligence or in the commission of a misdemeanor or low-level felony.
 However, an unintentional killing committed in the commission of an "inherently dangerous" felony, is treated as first degree murder in most states.